 • Marketing and Fund Raising – As a non-profit organization we rely 100% on donations.
 That means lots of fund raising activities, grant writing, marketing, and creating ways to raise money.

 • Meet and Greet Events – We do meet and greet events every month.
 We need folks to help transport dogs, talk to potential adopters, and be on hand at these events to spread the word about Charlie’s Angels.

 • Transportation – All animals who come through Charlie’s Angels get spayed or neutered.
 Some also require a trip to the vet.
 Would you be willing to get the animals to their appointments?

 We have flexible options that will fit your schedule.
 Are you ready to sign up?
 Complete the Volunteer Application and submit it.
 Our Volunteer Coordinator will be in touch!

-NOTE: You must be 18 or older to handle dogs or volunteer at our shelter.
-If you are under the age of 18 there are still plenty of ways you can support us!
+NOTE: You must be 18 or older to volunteer at our shelter.
+If you are under the age of 18 we work with recognized groups including Boy Scouts and Girl Scouts, schools, community associations!
 Drop us an email at info@CharliesAngelsAnimalRescue.com for more information.

 We rescue animals from area shelters and they all must be transported either to Safe Haven or to a foster home.
 All animals require trips to the vet for various treatments and vaccinations.
 We also do a lot of adoption and public events so we often need help transporting animals.